cbcommunity/cb-administration-scripts/backup_restore/README.md

 where:
     -r, --remote        Remote server IP address or Hostname.
 This server is used to restore the backup on.
-    -u, --user          User to connect to the remote server If non user is used to control the cluster or connect to the remote machine this user has to be added to the sudoers file.
+    -u, --user          User to connect to the remote server If non root user is used to control the cluster or connect to the remote machine this user has to be added to the sudoers file.
                         See the Non-root section below
     -b, --backup        Optional.
 Base path to store the backup in.
 If not provided the current folder is used -k, --key           Optional.
 Ssh key that to connect to the remote server.
 If not provided user will be prompted for the password